 In a word, yes.
 SCR stands for Selective Catalytic Reduction.
 It’s an active emissions system that injects urea, most commonly AdBlue, into the exhaust system to reduce harmful emissions.

-And it makes a big difference - we’ve found that diesel cars without an SCR system, on average, produce about three times as much NOx as cars with an SCR system.
+And it makes a big difference – we’ve found that diesel cars without an SCR system, on average, produces nearly four times as much NOx as cars with an SCR system.

 Tested between 2012-2016: the 10 diesel cars that produce the most NOx